 What does “kochira koso” mean in Japanese?

-Native speakers say “kochira koso” to mean ‘thank you, too’, ‘you, too’, ‘me, too’, ‘my pleasure’, or such in Japanese.
-Perhaps, some Japanese learners know this phrase as it is sometimes used in Japanese daily conversations.
+Native speakers say “kochira koso” to mean ‘thank you, too’, ‘you, too’, ‘me, too’, ‘my pleasure, too’, or such in Japanese.
+Perhaps, some Japanese learners know this phrase as it is sometimes used in Japanese conversations.
 In this blog post, however, I will explain it in detail based on its grammatical components.
-And also, I will explain how to use it through examples.
-My explanations would help Japanese learners to understand “kochira koso” more clearly.
+And also, I will explain how to use it through example sentences.
+My explanations would help Japanese learners understand “kochira koso” more clearly.
 Then, let’s get started!

 Contents